AndrewFreemantle/fatlemon.co.uk/_posts/2015/2015-08-03-generating-a-google-map-kml-from-gps-tagged-photos.md

 <blockquote>Keyhole Markup Language (KML) is an XML notation for expressing geographic annotation and visualization within Internet-based, two-dimensional maps and three-dimensional Earth browsers.<br />- [Wikipedia](https://en.wikipedia.org/wiki/Keyhole_Markup_Language)</blockquote>

-Google acquired the inventors behind the language in 2004, implemented it in [Google Earth](https://www.google.com/earth) and [provide excellent documentation of the format](https://developers.google.com/kml/).
+Google acquired the language in 2004, implemented it in [Google Earth](https://www.google.com/earth) and [provide excellent documentation of the format](https://developers.google.com/kml/).

 The result of pulling this all together is the following Ruby script which I've called `photo-mapper` and [is an Open Source project on GitHub](https://github.com/AndrewFreemantle/photo-mapper)..